Battle of Hampton Roads

-On that day, Virginia was able to destroy two ships of the federal flotilla, USS Congress and USS Cumberland, and was about to attack a third, USS Minnesota, which had run aground.
+On that day, Virginia was able to destroy two ships of the Union flotilla, USS Congress and USS Cumberland, and was about to attack a third, USS Minnesota, which had run aground.
 However, the action was halted by darkness and falling tide, so Virginia retired to take care of her few wounded—which included her captain, Flag Officer Franklin Buchanan—and repair her minimal battle damage.

 Determined to complete the destruction of Minnesota, Catesby ap Roger Jones, acting as captain in Buchanan's absence, returned the ship to the fray the next morning, March 9.
 During the night, however, the ironclad Monitor had arrived and had taken a position to defend Minnesota.
 When Virginia approached, Monitor intercepted her.
-The two ironclads fought for about three hours, with neither being able to inflict significant damage on the other.
+The two ironclads fought for about three hours, with neither able to inflict significant damage on the other.
 The duel ended indecisively, Virginia returning to her home at the Gosport Navy Yard for repairs and strengthening, and Monitor to her station defending Minnesota.
 The ships did not fight again, and the blockade remained in place.

-The battle received worldwide attention, and it had immediate effects on navies around the world.
+The battle received worldwide attention, having immediate effects on navies around the world.
 The preeminent naval powers, Great Britain and France, halted further construction of wooden-hulled ships, and others followed suit.
 Although Britain and France had been engaged in an iron-clad arms race since the 1830s, the Battle of Hampton Roads signaled a new age of naval warfare had arrived for the whole world.
 A new type of warship, monitor, was produced on the principle of the original.
 The use of a small number of very heavy guns, mounted so that they could fire in all directions, was first demonstrated by Monitor but soon became standard in warships of all types.
 Shipbuilders also incorporated rams into the designs of warship hulls for the rest of the century.